The Reed Artist

 By ROLLO ROMIG

 I have no idea when I first heard the sound of the ney.
 It’s an instrument that everyone’s heard before, even if they didn’t know what it was: Argo, Zero Dark Thirty, The Last Temptation of Christ, and countless other films have put its distinctive wail on their soundtracks as a shortcut to a mournful, vaguely exotic atmosphere.
-But the first time I became conscious of where that sound was coming from was last year in Istanbul, at an antique Sufi meetinghouse, or tekke, in the jumbled-up backstreets of a neighborhood called Karagumruk.
-A few hundred dervishes had gathered on a Monday in April for a late night of musical and spiritual instruction in the heart of the building, its walls covered with dark calligraphic swirls spelling the many names of Allah.
+But the first time I became conscious of where that sound was coming from was in Istanbul, at an antique Sufi meetinghouse, or tekke, in the jumbled-up backstreets of a neighborhood called Karagumruk.
+A few hundred dervishes had gathered on a Monday in April for a late night of musical and spiritual instruction in the heart of the building, its walls covered with dark, calligraphic swirls spelling the many names of Allah.
 When one dervish picked up a ney and started to play, that’s when the ritual came to life.

 The ney is an ancient Middle Eastern flute, one of the world’s oldest instruments in continuous use.
 But in Turkey it means something entirely different than it does anywhere else.
-There its sound and even its shape are nearly synonymous with religious feeling—and especially with Sufism, an approach to Islam that’s difficult to define but which is often described in shorthand as Islamic mysticism.
+There, its sound and even its shape are nearly synonymous with religious feeling—and especially with Sufism, an approach to Islam that’s difficult to define, but which is often described in shorthand as Islamic mysticism.
 Its appeal sits at the crux of several conundrums.
 The ney brings music to a religion that often discourages the use of musical instruments.
 It’s the simplest of flutes that in the right hands produces the most sophisticated of sounds.
-And in Turkey its status tilts between trademark and contraband.
+And in Turkey, its status tilts between trademark and contraband.
 By Turkish law, Sufi gatherings like the one I attended in Karagumruk are technically banned.
-Yet today there is perhaps no other Muslim country where Sufism is more integrated into mainstream Islam, and the ney is its prime symbol.
+Yet, there is perhaps no other Muslim country today where Sufism is more integrated into mainstream Islam, and the ney is its prime symbol.

 Ninety-two years ago, the Turkish Republic was launched with a breathtaking attempt to erase and replace the culture of the Ottoman Empire in its entirety—from language to religion to song, the progressive along with the backward.
 The rift had its reasons.
 But it was too total, too abrupt.
 As the 21st century approached, the Empire struck back.
 One of the most potent weapons on the Ottoman side of this culture war has turned out to be the ney.
 In the past two decades, the instrument has experienced such a surge of popularity in Turkey that a whole industry of flute makers now flourishes where none existed before.
 A tip for cultural revolutionaries: in the long run, the suppression of music always seems to backfire.